FusionAuth/fusionauth-example-template/QUICKSTART-INSTRUCTIONS.md

 # Deprecating existing repositories

 If there is an existing example app repository that matches up with the quickstart technology/framework/modality stack (another web ruby on rails example app, say), then you should update the readme to point to the quickstart guide, update the reference in site/_exampleapps.yml, and archive the example application.

+# Redirects

+If you are porting over a docs quickstart (something under `/docs/v1/tech/tutorials/`) please:

+* update the link to the quickstart on the `/docs/v1/tech/tutorials/` index page to point to the quickstart
+* add a redirect.
+Edit `src/cloudfront/fusionauth-website-request-handler.js` and look for the rails quickstart line: `rd[d+'/tutorials/integrate-ruby-rails']= '/docs/quickstarts/quickstart-ruby-rails-web';` Add a similar line for your quickstart.